imanishinami/DDP_project/README.md

 ## Shiny Apps
 On the side panel, user can enter frequency of the words / characters. "capitalAve" contains the average length of capital letters.
+Upon entering the numbers, the application predict if the email is spam or nonspam

 ![Screenshot of Shiny Apps](figure/screenshot.png)